Shockwave therapy & osteopathy: an inspiring example

 The treatment takes approximately 10 minutes and gives the therapist ample opportunity and freedom to further supplement and complete the treatment through exercises or manual therapy for an even more thorough treatment.
 While the treatment has given Renato the relief he desperately needed, the fascia applicators generate an extra dimension to Michele’s treatments.

 What was Renato’s experience?

-“The treatment is not very painful, in my opinion”, declared Renato, “on a scale of 1 to 10, I would score it a 3.
+“In my opinion, the treatment is not very painful”, declared Renato, “on a scale of 1 to 10, I would score it a 3.
 Considering the sport I practice, my pain tolerance is relatively high.
 What is very important to me though, is that the apparent improvement occurs almost immediately.

 Only a few hours after being subjected to the treatment, I am back in the gym working out, a result I never achieved with other treatment techniques.
 The pain is less intense after the treatment and I can train again without any problems.
 This improvement allows me to speed up my recovery and have a more prolonged benefit over time, which works perfectly for me!